paul-pope-87/paul-pope-87/README.md

 ### Linear Modeling with Census Data

 This study explores to what extent transportation data can predict income inequality.
 The code is in this repository, and the project report is available on [RPubs](https://rpubs.com/paulpope/1131403).

+### Digital Humanities Hackathon 2023, University of Helsinki

+Our hackathon group used a pipeline of unsupervised methods to explore how polarization manifests in European parliaments using publicly available corpora of parliamentary proceedings.
+My contributions were mainly methodological and post-hoc, but our repository can be accessed [here](https://github.com/dhh23/parliament/tree/main).

+## Other Work

+I've also served as an intern at UEF Computer Sciences department in [Learning Analytics](https://sites.uef.fi/edtech/learning-analytics-2/), working with bibliographic networks, topic modeling, and keyword extraction.